walid-mashal/telecom-knowledge-base/README.md

 ### T1

 T1 is a North American telecommunications standard that uses a dedicated physical/virtual connection to link phone systems and data networks.
 It provides a total data rate of 1.544 Mbps and is mainly used in the U.S. and Japan.

+### CPaaS (Communications Platform as a Service)

+CPaas refers to cloud-based platforms that use APIs to let businesses integrate real-time communication features like voice, SMS, and video into their own applications.
+Popular CPaaS Providers include Twilio, Vonage (Nexmo), Sinch, and etc.